 LinkedIn is a social network website with working professionals as the target audience.
 It is primarily used by professionals to connect and create a network.

 Before LinkedIn, people used social networking just for socializing and catching up with their friends.
 That is until LinkedIn used its growth hack strategy of using social networking for business purposes.

-People often search for the people in business; People want to know the business profile of their employees, interviewers, employers, or people they are likely to meet.
-This SEO of LinkedIn was embraced by Google, and soon enough lots of business profiles popped with the desire to build networks in their work life.
-It integrated social networking and professional profile, taking the game to a whole new level.
+People often search for people in business; People want to know the business profile of their employees, interviewers, employers, or people they are likely to meet.
+This SEO of LinkedIn was embraced by Google, and soon enough, lots of business profiles popped up with the desire to build networks in their work life.
+It integrated social networking and professional profile, taking the game to a new level.

 Another thing LinkedIn did was with “People You May Know”.
 It is simple, once you sign up with LinkedIn, it will ask you permission to import your email contacts to help you find which of your contacts are online, and if not it will send an invite to connect with you.
 This simple trick made a whole lot of difference for them.

 Zillow is a real estate database company founded by Rich Barton and Lloyd Frink, former Microsoft executives.